All about families

-Fraker and other authors in this book provide a system for treating feeding problems through focusing on the sensory aspects of food such as taste, texture, and temperature.
+This book provides a system for treating feeding problems through focusing on the sensory aspects of food such as taste, texture, and temperature.
 The book also includes sections on food allergies and options for children with specific special needs.

 Helping your child with extreme picky eating : a step-by-step guide for overcoming selective eating, food aversion, and feeding disorders

 If your child has a feeding or selective eating disorder, you need powerful solutions you can use right now.
 This book will prove an invaluable guide to help restore peace to your dinner table

 This adorable rhythmic book will turn your fussy eaters into veggie-loving superheroes!
 Because haven’t you heard?…Vegetables are superhero fuel!